Documentation

 Syntax

-CREATE [OR REPLACE] SUNDECK FLOW <name>
+CREATE [OR REPLACE] SUNDECK FLOW <flow-id>

 [ COMMENT <comment> ]